whisthq/whist/main-webserver/analytics/profiler/README.md

 ## Conclusions

 We should use gevent as our pooling method.
-Our tasks are heavily IO-bound (assign container was using CPU only 0.3% of the time).
+Our tasks are heavily IO-bound (for example, an old request handler was using CPU only 0.3% of the time).
 Profiling showed that gevent outperforms prefork when the fraction of time spent doing CPU work is roughly under 15%.
 Also, we are using NUM_WORKERS = 50 in the docker-compose and production because that outperformed other options under the following parameters:

 ```
 num_tasks: 500